tessacblack/Data_Course_BLACK/README.md

 how do we open data course without using cd did my terminal just fuck itself again painting the fence again
+I am nothing if not dedicated to practicing because I refuse to get a 0 on Exam 1